 Key Differences

 Shine optimizes for emotional support and validation.
-Stoic optimizes for structured self-examination through a philosophical lens. ooddle optimizes for behavior change across multiple domains, with reflection as one driver.
+Stoic optimizes for structured self-examination through a philosophical lens. ooddle optimizes for behavior change across multiple domains, with reflection as one driver among several.

 Pricing differs too.
-Shine offers a free tier with paid premium content.
-Stoic has a free trial and paid subscription. ooddle has Explorer free, Core at twenty-nine dollars per month, and Pass at seventy-nine dollars per month, coming soon.
+Shine offers a free tier with paid premium content, typically around fifty dollars a year.
+Stoic has a free trial and paid subscription at a similar price point. ooddle has Explorer free, Core at twenty-nine dollars per month, and Pass at seventy-nine dollars per month, coming soon.

 Who Should Choose What